yezero/sandstorm/docs/developing/http-apis.md

 </script>
 ```

-- Modify your page so that when Sandstorm provides the unique URL for this offer template, your page
+- Modify your page so that when Thurly provides the unique URL for this offer template, your page
   will place that URL into the `src` element of the IFRAME.

 ```html